 The third free Kontakt library by Native Instruments is called Kinetic Treats.
 It is based on a collection of toy samples.
-The sampled source sounds were used to create more complex instruments, with the help of some clever processing powered by the Kontakt engine.
+The sampled source sounds were used to create more complex patches with the help of some clever processing powered by the Kontakt engine.

-The product page on Native Instruments’ website it as a tool to “Create evolving sounds and textures from a library of carefully sampled children’s toys.”
+The product page on Native Instruments’ website describes it as a tool to “Create evolving sounds and textures from a library of carefully sampled children’s toys.”

 Kinetic Treats comes with three instrument patches: Electric Train Set, Record Player Music Box, and Xylo Polyphones.
-It is included in the Komplete Start bundle, along with Kontakt Player, Kontakt Factory Selection, and Kontakt Play Selection.
+It is included in the Komplete Start bundle along with Kontakt Player, Kontakt Factory Selection, and Kontakt Play Selection.

 More info: Komplete Start